Last updated on March 31st, 2023 at 04:23 pm

 Finally, make sure you have all the requirements to install an ice maker and bin.
 That includes:

-- A floor drain within 6 feet of the machine and space enough for a ¼ in fall for every foot of drain pipe
+- A floor drain within 6 feet of the machine and space enough for a ¼ in fall for every foot of ice machine drain pipe

-- About a foot and a half of space on ALL sides of the unit – including the ceiling
+- About a foot and a half of space on ALL sides of the unit – including the ceiling.
+It’s important that ice machines have proper ventilation

 - Proper electrical setups: 20-amp circuit for 110v machines and a 4-wire system for 220v machines

-- A water line capable of delivering 5 gallons per minute with a dedicated shutoff valve within 6 ft of the machine
+- An ice maker water line capable of delivering 5 gallons per minute with a dedicated shutoff valve within 6 ft of the machine

 What Can Happen if I Get the Wrong Sized Ice Storage Bin?